wasim/scaling-specialization-dense-lms/docs/SOLUTION_ARCHITECTURE.md

 - **Single GPU (A100 80GB or similar):** required for activation capture and SAE training on Pythia 70M–1B.
 Allocate ~8–12 GPU hours per layer for SAE sweeps; dynamic-k profiling also lives here.
 - **Multi-GPU / Cluster:** needed once scaling to multiple sizes (410M–2.8B+) and layers concurrently.
 Request at least 2×A100 (or H100) to parallelize capture + SAE, with >1 TB SSD scratch for activation dumps.
 - Workflow: validate locally (tiny runs), run 70M layer on single GPU, then schedule scaling sweeps on cluster.
+- **Kaggle quotas:** 30 GPU hours & 20 TPU hours weekly.
+Keep jobs short (≤2 h), upload heavy artifacts to Kaggle Datasets if needed, and install credentials by copying `kaggle.json` into `~/.kaggle/` with `chmod 600`.